MrRazamataz/Spiriten.cf/Server_Side/server_hosts.md

 actually have an i9-9900K.
 Their latest review on TrustPilot says their "24/7" support took 3 days to reply to a single ticket, so don't expect anything out of them
 I guess?
 Just don't use.

+| [Mad Hosting](https://billing.madhosting.tech/index.php?rp=/store/minecraft-hosting) : Mad  Hosting offers hosting for $1.25 per GB of ram.
+There is no information on what
+CPU is used or where the server is even hosted.
+Storage is a bit limited on the lower plans, though its unlikely that you'll be hosting a server with 1GB of ram in the first place.
+For this cheap it may be worth it, but I have no idea due to no transparency.

+| [Madsen Hosting](https://www.nmadsen.dk/#pricing) : Madsen hosting has 2 plans, Premium and Extreme.
+Premium is $1.20 per GB of ram with a Ryzem 5 3600 in Germany.
+Extreme
+is $2.40 per GB of ram (plans starting at 2GB) with locations in Germany and Singapore.
+In Germany Extreme has an i9-9900k, and in Singapore Extreme has an i7-7700k.
+Every plan is complemented with unlimited SSD storage which is highly appreciated though.
+Their testimonials on the site are a bit strange, they seem like kids wrote them and one of them even has random characters in the middle of it.

 | [Magmanode](https://www.magmanode.com/chooser?id=1) : Magmanode offers 2 plans, Free and Premium.
 Free is free with 1GB of ram and 70% of a single core of an unknown CPU.
 Storage space is extremely limited, so you may run into issues.
 On their Premium plan, you have to pay $0.50 per GB of ram with an unknown CPU.
 You can also pay an extra
 $0.50 per core you want (up to 4), and $0.25 per 2GB of storage (default is 2GB, very limited).
 They only have a location in Germany.

+| [MAMMOTH esports](https://gameservers.mmesports.com.au/cart.php?a=confproduct&i=0) : MAMMOTH esports is an Australian based host offering hosting for about $3.80 per GB of
+ram with an unknown CPU.
+Their only location is Victoria - Australia.
+Storage is also limited to 10GB on a hard drive by default, which may cause you to run into issues ($3.80 per extra 10GB and $3.80 for an upgrade to an NVMe drive).
+I also love how one of the options preselected is misspelled.
+Oh boy, how I love "Normal Prioity".
+I'd avoid.

 | [MCHub](https://mchub.ca/) : I don't know anymore... straight up web design out of the early 2000's by the looks of it.
 Depending on which plan you
 choose you get more cores, $4 per core.
 By default you get 1GB shared ram... but what's that mean?
 How can you share ram between servers?
 Do you get